Pokémon (TV series): Characters

 Clemont is an Electric-type Gym Leader from Lumiose City.
-He is a young inventor and always has a large backpack that contains numerous strange gadgets, most of which end up exploding.
-Clemont has created a robot named Clembot to function as a Substitute Gym Leader if he was unavailable or if wanted to focus on his inventing.
+He is a young inventor and always has a large backpack that contains numerous strange gadgets, most of which explode.
 He travels with Ash during the XY series to become a better Gym Leader.
 This culminates when Ash challenges and successfully defeats Clemont at the Lumiose Gym, acquiring his fifth badge in Kalos.